-For FY2020, the aggregate total remuneration paid to the top four (4) key management personnel (who are not Directors or the Group CEO) amounted to \$\$633,567.
+For FY2021, the aggregate total remuneration paid to these four (4) key management personnel (who are not Directors or the Group CEO) amounted to S\$748,364.

-There were no terminations, retirement or post-employment benefits granted to Directors and key management personnel other than the standard contractual notice period termination payment in lieu of service for FY2020.
+There were no terminations, retirement or post-employment benefits granted to Directors and key management personnel other than the standard contractual notice period termination payment in lieu of service for FY2021.

 There is an employee of the Group who is an immediate family member of the Company's Non-Executive Chairman, Chan Tien Lok.
-Peter Isaac Chan Khoon Lau is the son of Chan Tien Lok and whose remuneration did not exceed \$\$100,000 in FY2020.
+Peter Isaac Chan Khoon Lau is the son of Chan Tien Lok and whose remuneration did not exceed \$\$100,000 in FY2021.
 The basis for determining the compensation of our related employees is the same as determining the compensation of other unrelated employees.

 Director's Allowances and

-Name of Immediate Family Member fees Salary Bonus Other Benefits Total
+Name of Immediate Family Member Salary Bonus fees Other Benefits Total

 % % % % %

 Below \$\$100,000

-Peter Isaac Chan Khoon Lau (1) 100 100
+Peter Isaac Chan Khoon Lau(1) 100 100